stain/s11.no/content/2022/prov/2020/installing-provtoolbox-in-windows/index.md

 ---
 title: 'Installing ProvToolbox in Windows'
 date: Wed, 02 Dec 2020 06:54:03 +0000
-draft: false
-tags: ['Uncategorized']
+categories:
+    - PROV
+    - Practical Provenance
 ---

-While there are several tools available for [validating and visualizing PROV](https://practicalprovenance.wordpress.com/2020/11/13/validating-and-visualising-prov/), the [ProvToolbox](http://lucmoreau.github.io/ProvToolbox/) is perhaps the most useful for validating PROV-N syntax.
+While there are several tools available for [validating and visualizing PROV](../validating-and-visualising-prov/), the [ProvToolbox](http://lucmoreau.github.io/ProvToolbox/) is perhaps the most useful for validating PROV-N syntax.
 However, the normal releases [does not run in Windows](https://github.com/lucmoreau/ProvToolbox/issues/153) due to a operating system restriction for command line and folder path length.

 We have [suggested a fix](https://github.com/lucmoreau/ProvToolbox/pull/166), but while we wait for that, here we describe a patch build that should work on Windows.
 We also show how to install dependencies: Java for executing ProvToolbox, and [Graphviz](https://graphviz.org/download/) for visualization.
 (See also [macOS install](https://practicalprovenance.wordpress.com/2020/12/08/installing-provtoolbox-on-macos/)).